Table of Contents

 20 years, beginning as a Sysop at CompuServe and Section Leader at ZDnet,

-and now as Listadmin for over a dozen mailing lists at RootsWeb and owner
+now as ListAdmin for over a dozen mailing lists at RootsWeb and owner of

 that there are no written rules or guidelines about how lists work and

 what is acceptable behavior on them.
-While most listowners have some
+While most list/board owners

 are RootsWeb's), many aspects of list behavior fall into the category